mdulibic/KunaifyApp/README.md

 - Through this crash course, students learned the basics about Kotlin and Android development
 - 4 lectures:
   - Kotlin and Android Basics
-  - User input and interactions (part 1)
+  - User input and interactions
-  - User input and interactions (part 2), display scrollable lists
+  - Display scrollable lists
   - Connect to the internet